‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 If you're riding for more than 90 minutes, take a snack such as a cereal bar, and aim to eat something every hour.
 Cyclists usually carry water in a bottle mounted on the frame.
 Extracting the bottle to drink as you pedal takes practice, but it's worth it.

 Cycling coach Deena Blacking tells us all about nutrition for cycling to make sure you are getting it right.
-It's also worth calculating calories burned cycling to make sure you suddenly don't run out of steam mid ride.
+If you're worried about running out of steam on a big ride, you can always consider calories burned when cycling, so you know roughly how much to eat and drink.

 11) Don't do too much too soon